-#2.
-Meta description tag: A meta description is a summary or short description of a page that appears under the title in Google search results page.
+2. Meta description tag: A meta description is a summary or short description of a page that appears under the title on the Google search results page.

-Most people who are new to SEO or on page optimization don’t take meta description tag seriously and they often ignore even filling out their meta description.
+Most people who are new to SEO or on-page optimization don’t take meta description tags seriously and they often ignore even filling out their meta description.
 That’s a huge mistake.

 If you want to increase your search rankings for a keyword, you must include it within your meta description tag at least once (don’t use your primary keyword within your meta description more than twice though).